Kexine/iml-project/task_4/README.md

 ## Report

-The following report describes the approach that led to our solution.
+The following report describes the approach that led to our solution in [main.ipynb](main.ipynb).

 1)  We use Google Colab so that we have access to a TPU.
 Our Google Drive is mounted onto Colab and the necessary files are copied to the local disk.
 2)	Images, test and train triplets are loaded.
 Train triplets are labeled with 1 and the switched train triplets, i.e. columns B and C switched, are labeled with 0 and then both are combined into a balanced training set X_train.